Kuzhandai Ullam

 Kuzhandai Ullam is a 1969 Indian Tamil-language drama film directed, produced and written by Savitri.
 The film stars Gemini Ganesan, Sowcar Janaki and Vanisri.
 A remake of Savitri's Telugu film Chinnari Papalu (1968), it was released on 14 January 1969 and became an average success.

 Plot

-A rich painter meets a tribal girl at a forest and falls in love with her.
-He finds himself married to her without knowing it, spends a night with her blissfully and then is forced into marrying a city girl to satisfy his mother.
-His emotional involvement with the tribal girl, whom he just cannot erase from his memory complicates things.
+A rich painter meets a tribal girl in a forest and falls in love with her.
+He finds himself married to her without knowing it, and spends a night with her.
+He is then forced into marrying a city girl to satisfy his mother.
+His emotional involvement with the tribal girl, whom he cannot erase from his memory, complicates things.
 Ultimately, thanks to two children, the broken hearts are united.